Towards Interactive and Learnable Cooperative Driving Automation: a Large Language Model-Driven Decision-Making Framework: Experiments and Analysis

 \subsubsection{Safety Evaluation}

+Furthermore, we conducted a more in-depth analysis of the performance of different methods in terms of safety and efficiency.
+In this analysis, only successful cases were considered when calculating the relevant metrics.
 We have conducted a comprehensive safety analysis of various methods, utilizing the Post-Encroachment Time (PET) metric, a widely recognized safety parameter in traffic engineering.
 This metric effectively quantifies the safety and interaction intensity of vehicles in intricate traffic scenarios.
-According to the results presented in Fig. \ref{fig:pet_result} and Table. \ref{tab:performance}, both the iDFST approach and CoDrivingLLM exhibit commendable performance, with mean PET values of 15.1 seconds and 10.3 seconds, respectively.
-Conversely, MADQN and the Cooperative method demonstrate PET values of 5.7 seconds and 3.7 seconds, respectively, indicating a heightened risk in decision-making interactions within the traffic environment.
-In addition, a lower PET value signifies an elevated safety hazard.
-Normally, a PET value less than 1.5s signifies severe conflicts that should be avoided.
+According to the results presented in Fig. \ref{fig:pet_result} and Table. \ref{tab:performance}, the proposed CoDrivingLLM, FCFS, iDFST, and MCTS all show relatively high average PET values, indicating good stability in terms of safety.
+In contrast, Cooperative Game, MADQN, and Dilu exhibit average PET values of less than 6 seconds, suggesting that these methods involve a significant number of interactions with lower PET, which increases the risk of driving hazards.

+Additionally, the minimum PET reflects the most dangerous interactions in collision-free cases, highlighting the critical moments when the risk of conflict is highest.
+Normally, a PET value less than 1.5s signifies severe conflicts that should be avoided \citep{2011Methodologies}.
 According to Fig. \ref{fig:pet_result}, The PET distribution of the proposed CoDrivingLLM is predominantly above 1.5s.
 Although the PET distribution for MADQN shows no values below 1.5s as well, considering that its success rate is only 20\%, there are a large number of collisions.
 Therefore, CoDrivingLLM performs best in terms of safety.